Dear Baby Daniel,

 And so, truth be told, I held back emotionally.
 Unlike with Gavin, I never referred to myself as ‘dada.’
 Though I continually prepared myself for today, I wasn’t successful.
 I grew to love you, and I’m sad we’ll be moving to California without you.

-But the loss Stephanie and I feel is dwarfed by what we feel on behalf of your Gavin and M. They adore you to the depths of their little hearts, and will forever consider you their baby brother.
+But the loss Stephanie and I feel is dwarfed by what we feel on behalf of your Gavin and Mira.
+They adore you to the depths of their little hearts and will forever consider you their baby brother.
 We dread the coming weeks because we know we’ll have to repeatedly explain why you aren’t with us.
-D: Gavin and M will always be your bhaiyya and didi.*
+Daniel: Gavin and Mira will always be your bhaiyya and didi.*

 We’re blessed, however, that you’re moving to a loving foster family who will allow you to keep in contact with them.
 And so I know we will all meet again soon.